About toddler play and cognitive development

 - Read books and recite nursery rhymes together.
 By 2 years, you can leave out words from your toddler’s favourite stories and ask your toddler to tell you what happens next.

 - Sing simple songs that involve actions or animal sounds.
 For example, ‘Heads and shoulders’ or ‘Old MacDonald’.

 - Give your toddler things to sort, like coloured blocks, shapes or pegs, or plastic cups and containers of different sizes.

 - Give your toddler toys with buttons to push to make something happen.

 - Put together a box of materials for simple art and craft activities.
 This can include finger paint, crayons and paper, coloured chalk for drawing and writing on outdoor paths, scrap materials or playdough.
-Let your child decide what to make.
+Let your toddler decide what to make.

 - Play outside in the backyard, at your local park or at the beach.

 It’s a good idea to let your child take the lead with play, because toddlers learn best when they’re interested in an activity.
 When you follow your toddler’s lead, you can use your toddler’s interests to help them learn something new.

 If your toddler is having difficulty with a play activity, you can ask what they might do next to solve the problem, or you can gently offer ideas.
 For example, ‘Where else could that puzzle piece fit?
 Have you tried turning it the other way?’
 And celebrating effort will encourage your toddler to tackle new problems.
 For example, ‘Well done – you’ve found the right spot for it!’